October 11, 2019

 “ABM is not just multi-channel marketing, it’s best practice marketing.
 But there’s more to it than just using multiple channels.
 It’s about treating the accounts you’re going after as markets in their own right.
 There’s no better resource for a marketer to learn more about accounts than their own internal sales team and customer success team.”

 Want to learn more from this ABM discussion?
-You’ll find the full webinar recording and accompanying slides here:
+You’ll find the accompanying slides here: